Combustion-is-fun/Combustion-is-fun.github.io/InterestingBytes/articles/online_privacy.md

 ### Email
 Keep your email safe!
 #### Proton Mail
+Available as a web app.
 ### Virtual Private Network

 #### Proton VPN
+Available only as an app.
 ### Password manager

 #### Proton Pass